Getting Started as a First-Year Professional Program Applicant

 LIU Pharmacy’s admission committee reviews each application individually to identify students that have demonstrated strong academic abilities.
 Good academics alone, however, do not complete the entire picture.
 We seek students with experiences of community service and leadership.
 Personal characteristics of honesty and integrity, creativity and talent, as well as enthusiasm in the pursuit of expanding of your experiences and mind are particularly desirable and contribute to LIU Pharmacy’s strengths and diversity.

 All applicants to LIU Pharmacy’s Pharm.D. program will need to submit an application through the Pharmacy College Application Service (PharmCAS), a centralized application service for students applying to colleges and schools of pharmacy.
-Applicants who are NOT currently students are also required to complete a supplemental application (LIU Brooklyn Undergraduate Application).
 You should apply through PharmCAS in the fall prior to the fall you intend to enroll in the professional program.
 For example, if you intend to enroll in the professional program beginning in September 2014 you should apply through PharmCAS in the fall of 2013.
 Application deadlines vary slightly from year to year.
 Visit our admission deadlines page for details.
 PharmCAS is only one step of LIU Pharmacy’s admissions process.
 You must not only meet all PharmCAS requirements but all of LIU Pharmacy’s specific requirements before your application will be processed and reviewed.

 Be sure to take the courses that will prepare you for college work in pharmacy.
 In consultation with your college academic advisor you should certainly select courses that correspond with LIU Pharmacy’s pre-professional plan of study.
 You should carefully review the specific courses listed in our pre-professional curriculum.
 If you are a pharmacy pre-professional student at LIU your academic advisors are thoroughly knowledgeable of these requirements and will be able to greatly assist you in planning your schedule.
 If you are taking your pre-professional requirements at another institution you should seek out its pre-professional advisors for assistance in selecting the proper corresponding courses at your own campus.
 Wherever you are completing your pre-professional studies you should plan on completing those requirements in the spring semester prior to fall semester you desire to begin your studies the professional program.

 Our applicants are expected to have a high level of performance in their course work and should show an increasingly strong academic record over the course of their college studies.
-An overall cumulative G.P.A. of at least 3.000 is required; however, the average G.P.A. for students admitted over the past several years has been 3.4/3.5.
-The cumulative G.P.A. includes all of your college courses, including the grades in courses you may have repeated.
-Grades in repeated courses will be averaged with all your other courses meaning that repeated grades do NOT replace the original grades earned in repeated work, even if your institution excludes them in its calculation of your cumulative G.P.A.
-This means that grades earned for all courses, even those not required for your pre-pharmacy coursework, are considered to determine your cumulative G.P.A.
+An overall cumulative GPA of at least 3.00 is required; however, the average GPA for students admitted over the past several years has been 3.40/3.50.
+The cumulative GPA includes all of your college courses, including the grades in courses you may have repeated.
+Grades in repeated courses will be averaged with all your other courses meaning that repeated grades do NOT replace the original grades earned in repeated work, even if your institution excludes them in its calculation of your cumulative GPA.
+This means that grades earned for all courses, even those not required for your pre-pharmacy coursework, are considered to determine your cumulative GPA.

 LIU Pharmacy strongly encourages students to enroll in 16 credits or more in each semester of pre-professional studies to demonstrate their preparedness for the highly rigorous academic loads of the professional program.
 This includes enrolling in three or more science and/or math courses per semester.
 Following the pre-professional plan of study will fulfill this recommendation.